444sofiane/DBeaverWorkshop/README.md

    - Go to the [DBeaver official website](https://dbeaver.io/) and navigate to the download section for Linux.
    - Follow the provided installation instructions for your specific distribution.

-Once you have installed DBeaver, you can proceed with the workshop to create the "SampleData" database and import provided data as described in the subsequent sections.
+Once you have installed DBeaver, you can proceed with the workshop to create the "Sales" database and import provided data as described in the subsequent sections.

 ### Part 1: Setting Up the Database and Importing Data